bigcode-project/bigcodebench/README.md

 > [!Note]
 >
+> The `gradio` backend is hosted on the [Hugging Face space](https://huggingface.co/spaces/bigcode/bigcodebench-evaluator) by default.
+> The default space can be sometimes slow, so we recommend you to use the `e2b` backend for faster evaluation.
+> Otherwise, you can also use the `e2b` sandbox for evaluation, which is also pretty slow on the default machine.

+> [!Note]
+>
 > BigCodeBench uses different prompts for base and chat models.
 > By default it is detected by `tokenizer.chat_template` when using `hf`/`vllm` as backend.
 > For other backends, only chat mode is allowed.